Who Are we?

 Credit: Countrywide Photographic.

 Shepherd Neame marks the sponsorship of art exhibition.
 ‘The Love that Lasts Longest.’
 Pictured is Chief Executive of Shepherd Neame Johnathan Neame (right) with artists from the exhibition.
-Pictured from left: James Gilgunn (Director of CKA), Linda Karlsen, Tracie Peisley, Vicky Caplin, Jaz Bushell, Bruce Williams, Kim O’Neil and Johnathan Neame.
+Pictured from left: James Gilgunn (Director of CKA), Linda Karlsen, Tracie Peisley, Vicky Caplin (Art Consultant), Jaz Bushell, Bruce Williams, Kim O’Neil and Johnathan Neame.

 The Horsebridge Arts Centre, 11 Horsebridge Road, Whitstable, Kent.
 CT5 1AF.